dart-archive/www.dartino.org/README.md

 ## Installation instructions

-Install Jekyll, which takes does the markdown to HTML generation:

 1. Check that you have Ruby (Mac’s already have this):
 `ruby --version`

-1. Install Bundler:
+1. We will be running everything inside bundler -- install it:
 `sudo gem install bundler`

-1. Install Jekyll and the github-pages plugin (this will take a while):
-`sudo gem install github-pages`
+1. Initialize bundle:
+`bundle install`

-Install the Firebase CLI.
+1. Install the Firebase CLI.

 ## Making changes